 - Knowledge: Financial aid recipients have the right to know what the Office of Financial Aid and Scholarships has done and what is expected of them.
 Students who have questions have the right to contact Financial Aid.

-- Disbursment of Funds for Students with Staggered or Irregular Class Starting Dates: A student's eligibility for the disbursement of financial aid funds is partially based on the credit hour enrollment as well as the start date of classes.
-Students should be aware that certain courses of study and programs might have classes that have staggered or irregular starting dates that are not the same date as the beginning of the standard semester.
-Examples of such programs with staggered start dates are Law Enforcement Basic Recruit Certifcate, Nursing Program Career Transition Track, etc. Students enrolled in these courses are not eligible to receive their entire financial aid award until the classes have started or can be verified.
+- Disbursement of Funds for Students with Staggered or Irregular Class Starting Dates: Disbursement of funds happens after attendance has been verified in a course.
+Students enrolled in these courses are not eligible to receive their entire financial aid award until the classes have started and been verified.
 Students enrolled in a semester with staggered class start dates are encouraged to check with the Official of Financial Aid and Scholarships for information concerning aid disbursement dates.

-As a student, it is your the responsibility to:
+As a student, it is your responsibility to:

 - Return Title IV funds: Any federal financial aid recipient who completely withdraws or ceases attendance prior to completing more than 60 percent of any given term will be required to repay all or a percentage of the aid received.
 Students who find themselves in a situation where they must withdraw should make an effort to pass at least one course.
 The last date of attendance for withdrawn courses must be documented to minimize any over/repayment of federal funds.
 Failure to repay or make arrangements to repay these funds will make the student ineligible for future federal assistance from Seminole State or any other institutions.
 The Department of Education has not made any provisions for extenuating circumstances, and there is no appeal process.

-- Notify the Financial Aid Office of program changes: All financial aid recipients must notify the Financial Aid Office when making any changes in their program.
+- Notify Financial Aid of program changes: All financial aid recipients must notify the financial aid office when making any changes in their program.
 This includes the completion of a degree.
 Failure to do so may cause loss of aid.
-Students who are receiving aid should check with the Financial Aid Office before withdrawing from courses.
+Students who are receiving aid should check with a student success specialist before withdrawing from courses.

 - Provide complete and correct information: If inaccurate or incomplete information is provided, applications cannot be processed.
 This will result in delays or could make the student ineligible for aid.
 Students who deliberately provide false or misleading information may be prosecuted for federal fraud, which carries a penalty of up to 10 years in prison, a $10,000 fine or both.